gperson/angular-test-reporter/README.md

 }
 </pre>

-For more information about the connector and its source code go [here](https://github.com/gperson/atr-connector).
+For more information, examples, and source code for the connector go [here](https://github.com/gperson/atr-connector).

 ## Deploying on Amazon EC2